EvictionLab/eviction-lab-website/content/weekly-reports/houston-tx.md

 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)
 3. Partial filings for May, as of May 30

 {{%/ report_chart %}}

 {{% report_map shapes="/uploads/harris_shapes.json" data="/uploads/harris_map.csv" %}}

 # The geography of changes in eviction filings

-Houston is divided into 786 Census Tracts.
+Harris County is divided into 786 Census Tracts.
 Here we map, in each of those Tracts, eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see declines in eviction filings across the city, though also a number of neighborhoods with above-average filing levels.

 1. Average eviction filings taken from Eviction Lab data for 2012–2015
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/harris_linechart.csv" %}}

 # Eviction filings by neighborhood demographics